 PNP Acute Care

-Students seeking admission to the Acute Care PNP graduate certificate program must:
+Students seeking admission to the Acute Care PNP graduate certificate program must be a licensed primary care pediatric nurse practitioner.

 PNP Dual Track – Primary and Acute Care